-Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.2 Valorization of the Ethiopian coffee origins for marketing improvement Location: Ethiopia PEA: UNIDO/illycaffè Duration: 2 years 1.
-US\$5,295,941 2.
-3. 4.
-Proposal: PJ-46/13 Rev. 1 VSS comments: PJ-47/13 PJ-53/13 The project aims at the valorization of the coffees produced in different Ethiopian regions of origin in order to improve the direct marketing of coffee at the cooperative level.
-Feb 2014.
-The VSS recommended endorsing the proposal 3.3 Improving the participation of women in the coffee value chain in Cameroon Location: Cameroon PEA: CCIC Duration: 3 years 1.
-U\$\$1,219,400 2.
-U\$\$907,400 3.
-U\$\$25,000 4.
-U\$\$287,000 Proposal: PJ-66/14 The project aims to increase the income of women coffee farmers through building their capacity for better marketing and processing.
+Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.3 Improving the participation of women in the coffee value chain in Cameroon Location: Cameroon PEA: CCIC Duration: 3 years 1.
+US\$1,219,400 2.
+US\$907,400 3.
+US\$25,000 4.
+US\$287,000 Proposal: PJ-66/14 The project aims to increase the income of women coffee farmers through building their capacity for better marketing and processing.
 ICO VSS: Feb 2014 ICO ICC: Mar 2014 Follow-up: The Executive Director submitted the proposal to the CFC for consideration under its 4 th Open Call for Proposals issued in April 2014.
 However, the Consultative Committee of the CFC noted that the proposal still lacks transparent financial presentation and should need further improvement.
 The proponent has been informed and preparations are underway to submit to the CFC's 7 th Open Call for Proposals issued recently.
 In addition, the Executive Director has written to the African Development Bank for financial assistance in the framework of the empowerment of women in the coffee sector.